-What is the difference between a licensed conveyancer and conveyancing solicitor in Prescot and Knowlsey
+What does commercial conveyancing in Prescot and Knowlsey cover?

 Commercial conveyancing in Prescot and Knowlsey covers a wide range of advice, provided by qualified solicitors, relating to business premises.
 By way of example, this type of conveyancing can cover the sale or purchase of freehold business premises or, more commonly, the assignment of existing leases or the drafting of new leasing arrangements.
 Commercial conveyancing solicitors can also offer advice on the sale of business assets, commercial loans and the termination of leases.

 I have been sourcing a conveyancing solicitor in Prescot and Knowlsey for my house move.
 Is it possible to see a solicitor's complaints history with the legal regulator?

 You may review presented Solicitor Regulator Association (SRA) decisions stemming from investigations started on or after 1 January 2008.
 Visit Check a solicitor's record.
 For information about the period before 1 January 2008, or to check a firm's history, phone 0870 606 2555, 08.00 - 18.00 Monday, Wednesday, Thursday, Friday and 09.30 - 18.00 Tuesday.
 For non-uk callers, use +44 (0)121 329 6800.
 The SRA sometimes recorded call for training reasons.